stong/tldw/README.md

 ```
 OPENAI_API_KEY=sk-proj-xxxxxx...
 PROXY_URL=https://user:pass@your-proxy-provider-here.com:8888
+MAX_VIDEO_DURATION=7200
 ```

+Variables:
-Variable `PROXY_URL` is optional but recommended for production deployments, recommend using a residential or LTE proxy.
+- `PROXY_URL` is optional but recommended for production deployments, recommend using a residential or LTE proxy.
+- `MAX_VIDEO_DURATION` is optional, defaults to 7200 (2 hours).
+Videos longer than this will be rejected.

 Then: